 These 11 Minnesota Towns Have The Silliest Names But Are So Worth A Visit

-What do you think?
-Do you know of any other silly town names in Minnesota?
+Have you visited any of the towns on this list, and what did you think?
+Do any of their names suit them particularly well?
+Do you know of any other funny Minnesota town names?
 Let us know in the comments below!

 In the Land of 10,000 Lakes, you'll find plenty of funny, silly, odd, or just downright weird Minnesota town names.
 Whether they seem out of place - like Twig or Cotton - or they appear unpronounceable, there are plenty of municipalities that have nonresidents scratching their heads.

 For example, Savage, a suburb in the southern part of the Twin Cities metro is a pretty unusual name for a town.
 It sounds quite fierce.
 Should we be worried?
 Then you've got towns that seem to have been squished together, like Elko New Market, Norwood Young America, and Nowthen.

 There are a few burgs that seem to be competing with each other, as well, like Lake City and Big Lake City.
 Or The Lakes versus Fifty Lakes.

 Others seem a little aspirational, such as Cambridge and Princeton - neither of which are college towns, by the way.